simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

        [0.000000] [mc_explo/INFO] You can debug the problem (and see the whole details) by rerunning out of simgrid-mc with --cfg=model-check/replay:'1;2;1;1;2;4;1;1;3;1'

     This is the magical string (here: ``1;2;1;1;2;4;1;1;3;1``) that you should pass to your simulator to follow the same execution path, but this time with many additional information.
-You can also add valgrind to the party to ensure that you have no memory error in your code.
+You can also add valgrind or a sanitizer to the party to ensure that you have no memory error in your code.

    .. tabs::

       .. group-tab:: simgrid/mc-slim

+         Valgrind is not available in this docker image, but using the Address Sanitizer is quite easy:

+          $ ./simgrid.sh clang++ ndet-receive-s4u.cpp -lsimgrid -fsanitize=address -fno-omit-frame-pointer -o ndet
           $ ./simgrid.sh valgrind ./ndet-receive-s4u small_platform.xml --cfg=model-check/replay:'1;2;1;1;2;4;1;1;3;1'
           ==402== Memcheck, a memory error detector
           ==402== Copyright (C) 2002-2017, and GNU GPL'd, by Julian Seward et al.